Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 ## Challenge Objectives:

->**Note:** This challenge provides you with a pre-deployed OpenAI resource and its OpenAI API key for a hassle free execution.
+>**Note:** This challenge requires you to sign in/sign up to a free tier OpenAI account.
+This free-tier provides you with a $5 credit limit that expires within a period of 3 months from the day of account activation.

 1. **Configure and implement AI Code Review GitHub Action:**